mandajzk/MyUsers/README.md

 __MyUsers - User Management App__

+__UPDATE:__ Newbies, please understand that this is a starting point for a tutorial I am in the process of writing for creating secure user I/O systems.
+This code is a starting point ONLY and has security flaws that will be resolved within the tutorial.
+This is for learning purposes and should be considered not secure enough to just copy and paste into your site!
+For example, I have NOT addressed SQL injection AT ALL YET.
+Thanks for your interest but this is NOT a complete, ready to use app.
+Not just yet!

 MyUsers is my simple user management system using PHP & MySQL.
 Definitely WIP...

 Features to come in order of cuz i said so: